-On December 9th, 2020, I had the pleasure of speaking with two great minds on the topic of simplifying storage in Kubernetes.
+On December 9th, 2020, I had the pleasure of speaking with two great minds on simplifying storage in Kubernetes.
 Alex Chircop is the Founder and CEO at StorageOS (https://storageos.com), and Bruno Andrade is the Founder and CEO at Shipa (https://www.shipa.io).
 The full recording of this discussion is below.
 Here is a summary of what we discussed:

-Simplify Deploying and Operating Stateful Applications within Kubernetes
+Simplify Deploying and Operating Stateful Application

-All applications are stateful in some form, in the sense that all applications need to store state somewhere, whether it’s in a database or message queue, or just files or an object store for example.
+All applications are stateful in some form, in the sense that all applications need to store state somewhere, whether it’s in a database or message queue, or just files or an object store, for example.
 The reality is that as applications become portable, more and more organizations are looking to Kubernetes as the leading orchestrator.
 The challenge has always been, what do you need to do when it comes to storage?
 What is the key to simplifying storage in Kubernetes?
-A cloud native storage environment, such as StorageOS can provide developers that declarative and composable way of defining their storage and the attributes that their storage needs.
+A cloud-native storage environment, such as StorageOS, can provide developers that declarative and composable way of defining their storage and the attributes that their storage needs.